dwyl/learn-nightwatch/README.md

 Testing what the people _using_ your application/website will _see_
 and their ability _interact_ with the product is (_probably_) the most important part of building a web app/site.
-You can have amazing code, a super-fast backend and cutting-edge Virtual DOM UI, but _none_ of that _matters_ if people are unable to _use_ it because of a basic bug!
+You can have amazing code, a super-fast backend and gorgeous UI, but _none_ of that _matters_ if people are unable to _use_ it because of a basic bug!